South Korea Billie Jean King Cup team

-The South Korea Fed Cup team represents South Korea in Fed Cup tennis competition and are governed by the Korea Tennis Association.
+The South Korea Fed Cup team represents South Korea (officially the Republic of Korea) in Fed Cup tennis competition and are governed by the Korea Tennis Association.
 They currently compete in the Asia/Oceania Zone of Group I.

 History

 South Korea competed in its first Fed Cup in 1973.
 Their best result was qualifying for World Group II in 1997, and reaching the round of 16 on five occasions.